CONSTRUCTION MATERIALS — TURKEY-ORIGIN SOURCING

 Common gap

-Compliance assessed against previous CPR version; updated harmonised standard requirements not confirmed.
+Compliance assessed against previous CPR version; updated requirements under CPR 2024/3110 not confirmed for products currently in market.

 What it covers

-Mandatory separate document declaring product performance characteristics under the applicable harmonised standard.
+Mandatory document declaring performance characteristics under the applicable harmonised standard.
+CE marking without a valid DoP is not compliant.

 Common gap

-CE marking present without DoP; DoP not traceable to the contracting legal entity or product version.
+DoP issued under superseded standard; not traceable to the contracting legal entity or the specific product version being purchased.

 What it covers

-Confirmation that the product meets applicable harmonised standard requirements and that a DoP has been drawn up.
+Confirms product meets harmonised standard requirements and that a DoP has been produced.
+CE marking is not a performance guarantee.

 Common gap